-Preliminary MTA system-wide utilization for the first quarter of 2017 decreased relative to 2016, with ridership down by 15.8 million trips (2.4%).
-Subway ridership declined by 7.1 million, while MTA New York City Transit Bus ridership declined by 8.3 million trips.
-MTA Bus ridership declined by 0.6 million trips (2.0%), MTA Metro-North Railroad declined by 0.1 million trips (0.7%) and MTA Staten Island Railway declined by 4 thousand trips (0.3%), while MTA Long Island Rail Road experienced an increase of 0.3 million trips (1.7%).
-Lower ridership levels are primarily attributable to unfavorable weather conditions during the quarter, particularly storms that dumped at least five inches of snow on three occasions.
-In advance of Winter Storm Stella, which hit the metropolitan area on March 14, 2017, MTA suspended above-ground subway service and MTA Metro-North Railroad service, and bus service saw limited operations.
-The MTA Long Island Rail Road remained operational; however, ridership was impacted significantly as most commuters heeded the Governor's and the Mayor's state of emergency warnings to not travel unless absolutely necessary.
-Vehicle traffic at MTA Bridges and Tunnels facilities decreased by 0.7 million crossings (0.9%) in the first quarter; as with ridership, the decline in traffic reflects the adverse impacts from the winter snowstorms.
+Preliminary MTA system-wide utilization through the second quarter of 2017 decreased relative to 2016, with ridership down by 30.5 million trips (2.3%).
+Subway ridership declined by 11.1 million (1.3%), while MTA New York City Transit Bus ridership declined by 18.0 million trips (5.6%).
+MTA Bus ridership declined by 1.4 million trips (2.8%), and MTA Staten Island Railway declined by 1 thousand trips (0.05%), while MTA Metro-North Railroad increased by 53.3 thousand trips (0.1%) and MTA Long Island Rail Road experienced an increase of 0.4 million trips (0.8%).
+The overall decline in ridership in the first half of 2017 was comprised of a 15.7 million decline in the first quarter and a 14.8 million decline in the second quarter; slightly smaller declines in subway ridership in the second quarter were mostly offset by larger declines in MTA New York City Transit and MTA Bus ridership.
+Lower ridership levels through the second quarter of 2017 are partially attributable to unfavorable weather conditions.
+In the first quarter, storms dumped at least five inches of snow on three occasions, including during Winter Storm Stella, which hit the metropolitan area on March 14, 2017, leading the MTA to suspend above-ground subway service and MTA Metro-North Railroad service and limit bus service.
+During the second quarter, high rainfall relative to 2016 levels occurred in each month, with total rainfall in the quarter 77% higher in 2017.
+Besides weather-related impacts, utilization has been adversely impacted by a general decline in bus utilization, as well as weaker subway ridership during non-peak periods.
+Vehicle traffic at MTA Bridges and Tunnels facilities decreased by 1.4 million crossings (0.9%) through the second quarter; as with ridership, the decline in traffic reflects the impact from adverse weather conditions.

-Seasonally adjusted non-agricultural employment in New York City for the first quarter was higher in 2017 than in 2016 by 68.3 thousand jobs (1.6%).
-On a quarter-to-quarter basis, New York City employment has increased in each of the last twenty-six quarters - the last decline occurred in the third quarter of 2010 - and is higher than at any time since 1950, when non-agricultural employment levels for New York City were first recorded by the Bureau of Labor Statistics.
+Seasonally adjusted non-agricultural employment in New York City for the second quarter was higher in 2017 than in 2016 by 71.6 thousand jobs (1.7%).
+On a quarter-to-quarter basis, New York City employment has increased in each of the last twenty-seven quarters - the last decline occurred in the third quarter of 2010 - and is higher than at any time since 1950, when non-agricultural employment levels for New York City were first recorded by the Bureau of Labor Statistics.

-National economic growth, as measured by Real Gross Domestic Product ("RGDP"), expanded at an annualized rate of 0.7% in the first quarter of 2017, according to the most recent advance estimate released by the Bureau of Economic Analysis.
-The increase in RGDP reflected positive contributions from non-residential fixed investment, exports, residential fixed investment, and personal consumption expenditures; these were offset by negative contributions from private inventory investment, state and local government spending, and federal government spending.
+National economic growth, as measured by Real Gross Domestic Product ("RGDP"), expanded at an annualized rate of 2.6% in the second quarter of 2017, according to the most recent advance estimate released by the Bureau of Economic Analysis ("BEA").
+The increase in RGDP reflected positive contributions from non-residential fixed investment, exports, personal consumption expenditures and federal government spending; these were partially offset by negative contributions from private residential fixed investment, private inventory investment, and state and local government spending.
 Imports, which are a subtraction in the Gross Domestic Product ("GDP") calculation, increased.
-The deceleration in RGDP growth, over the fourth quarter's revised 2.1% growth rate, reflected downturns in private inventory investment and in state and local government spending, and a deceleration in personal consumption expenditures.
-These were partly offset by upturns in exports and accelerations in both nonresidential and residential fixed investment.
+The acceleration in RGDP growth, over the first quarter's revised 1.2% growth rate, reflected a smaller decrease in private inventory investment, an acceleration in personal consumption expenditures, and an increase in federal government spending.
+These were partly offset by a downturn in residential fixed investment, and decelerations in exports and nonresidential fixed investment.
+Another possible factor in the acceleration in RGDP growth from the first to second quarter is the presence of